bittorf/kritis-linux/README.md

 * disable most of kernel debug messages
   * `CONFIG_PRINTK` is not set

-Kernels with less features are smaller and compile faster.
+Kernels with less features are smaller and compile faster, so it
-Typically it needs ~30 seconds to compile and the kernel is ~680k compressed.
+needs ~20 seconds to compile kernel 3.18, which is ~450k compressed.

 If this does not fit to your needs, you can enable stuff
 using `--features` or just provide your own `--kconfig`

 ### ToDo list
-* autoremove all unneeded compression schemes in kernel for initrd
 * CI examples: TravisCI, CircleCI, github-action
 * maybe add -no-reboot?
 * builddir = mark_cache = no_backup